 2. Pass Two

-If you decide to spend more time on the paper, this second pass is the time to really take in the paper’s content.
+If you decide to spend more time on the paper, this second pass is the time to take in the paper’s content.
 Go through the methodology in detail – does it make sense?
 Is this how you would do things?
 What results are presented?
 Graphs, figures, tables?
 Do they make sense?
 Have the appropriate statistical analysis methods been applied?
 You should be able to summarise and explain what this paper’s about to someone else after this pass.

 3. Pass Three

 This final pass is an opportunity to think about how the paper fits in the context of your research.
-Have the authors presented new data or knowledge that could impact or change the direction of your work?
-Have they identified or presented new gaps in the knowledge that you could address in your research?
+Have the authors presented new data or knowledge that could affect or change the direction of your work?
+Have they identified or presented new gaps in knowledge that you could address in your research?